dongi01/SmartIrrigation_IoTUniTN/README.md

 In particular, in the second image it is shown a sample of the sensors data page that is constantly refreshing with the brand new data collected by the sensors.

+*NOTE: If you start manually the pump from the menu, the pump will run until you stop it from menu or Telegram bot(read below for IoT extension)*

 # IoT integration